Wimbledon Championships: Match formats

-Matches in the Gentlemen's Singles and Doubles are best-of-five sets; all other events are best-of-three sets.
-Up to and including the 2018 tournament, a tiebreak game is played if the score reaches 6–all in any set except the fifth (in a five-set match) or the third (in a three-set match), in which case a two-game lead must be reached.
+Matches in the Gentlemen's Singles are best-of-five sets.
+In 2023 it was decided that Gentlemen's Doubles match formats will be changed from best-of-five sets to best-of-three sets due to complaints from partaking players; all other events are best-of-three sets.
+Up to and including the 2018 tournament, a tiebreak game was played if the score reached 6–all in any set except the fifth (in a five-set match) or the third (in a three-set match), in which case a two-game lead was needed.
 Since 2019, a final set tiebreak game is played if the score in the final set reaches 12–all.
-In 2022 it was decided all matches would have a final set tie break once the match reached 6–6, with a champions tie break taking place meaning the winner needs to get to 10 points and win by two clear points.
+In 2022 it was decided all matches would have a final set tiebreak once the match reached 6–6, with a champions tiebreak taking place meaning the winner needs to get to 10 points and win by two points.
 If the score is 9–9 play continues until one player wins by two points.

 All events are single-elimination tournaments, except for the Gentlemen's, Senior Gentlemen's and the Ladies' Invitation Doubles, which are round-robin tournaments.

 Up to 1921, the winners of the previous year's competition (except in the Ladies' Doubles and Mixed Doubles) were automatically granted byes into the final round (then known as the challenge round).
 This led to many winners retaining their titles in successive years, as they were able to rest while their opponent competed from the start of the competition.
 Since 1922, the prior year's champions were required to play all the rounds, like other tournament competitors.